dcsndevs/exam-practice/README.md

 ![footer](documentation/footer.png)

 ### Result:
-The result page is active at the end of every practice session, showing the score, subject, date, time, and usermame.
+The result page is active at the end of every practice session, showing the score, subject, date, time, and username.
 It also provides the user with an opportunity to print the result.
 ![result](documentation/result.png)

 ### Testing